-Miley Cyrus Stuns With No Pants & Soaking-Wet Hair From Her Bathroom
+Miley Cyrus Stuns With No Pants & Soaking Wet Hair From Her Bathroom

 “It is early, but their friendship is long-standing and deeper than people realize.
 Though they originally met during their own wilder phases, they’re both sober now and are focused on health, work and spending time together.
 Seems pretty ideal to me,” Matt said.

-The couple has gotten tattoos together – that’s always a headline-maker.
+The couple has gotten tattoos together, and that’s always a headline-maker.

 Miley has been continuing to pursue her career since splitting from Hemsworth, having updated her social media from a studio.
 Of course, fans are awaiting new music, although they did get some with Miley’s post-split “Slide Away” track.

-Fans wishing to see more of Miley should follow her Instagram.
+Fans wishing to see more of Miley should follow her Instagram account.

 Delivered To Your INBOX